huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ## Connection Resume and 0-RTT

-A stub resolver MAY take advantage of the connection resume mechanisms supported by QUIC transport {{!I-D.ietf-quic-transport}} and QUIC TLS {{!I-D.ietf-quic-tls}}.
-Stub resolvers SHOULD consider potential privacy issues associated with session resume before deciding to use this mechanism.
+A client MAY take advantage of the connection resume mechanisms supported by QUIC transport {{!RFC9000}} and QUIC TLS {{!RFC9001}}.
+Clients SHOULD consider potential privacy issues associated with session resume before deciding to use this mechanism.
 These privacy issues are detailed in
 {{privacy-issues-with-session-resume}}.

-When resuming a session, a stub resolver MAY take advantage of the 0-RTT mechanism supported by QUIC.
+When resuming a session, a client MAY take advantage of the 0-RTT mechanism supported by QUIC.
 The 0-RTT mechanism MUST NOT be used to send data that is not "replayable" transactions.
-For example, a stub resolver MAY transmit a Query as 0-RTT, but MUST NOT transmit an Update.
+For example, a client MAY transmit a Query as 0-RTT, but MUST NOT transmit an Update.

 ## Message Sizes

 DoQ Queries and Responses are sent on QUIC streams, which in theory can carry up to 2^62 bytes.
 However, DNS messages are restricted in practice to a maximum size of 65535 bytes.
-This maximum size is enforced by the use of a two-octet message length field in DNS over TCP {{!RFC1035}} and DNS over TLS {{!RFC7858}}, and by the definition of the "application/dns-message" for DNS over HTTP
+This maximum size is enforced by the use of a two-octet message length field in DNS over TCP {{!RFC1035}} and DNS over TLS
-{{!RFC8484}}.
+{{!RFC7858}}, and by the definition of the "application/dns-message" for DNS over HTTP {{!RFC8484}}.
 DoQ enforces the same restriction.

-The flow control mechanism of QUIC control how much data can be sent by QUIC nodes at a given time.
+The flow control mechanisms of QUIC control how much data can be sent by QUIC nodes at a given time.
 The initial values of per stream flow control parameters is defined by two transport parameters:

 * initial_max_stream_data_bidi_local: when set by the client, specifies the amount of data that servers can send on a "response" stream without waiting for a MAX_STREAM_DATA frame.

 * initial_max_stream_data_bidi_remote: when set by the server, specifies the amount of data that clients can send on a "query" stream without waiting for a MAX_STREAM_DATA frame.

 For better performance, it is RECOMMENDED that clients and servers set each of these two parameters to a value of 65535 or greater.

 The Extension Mechanisms for DNS (EDNS) {{!RFC6891}} allow peers to specify the UDP message size.
 This parameter is ignored by DoQ.
 DoQ implementations always assume that the maximum message size is 65535 bytes.

 # Implementation Requirements

 ## Authentication

-For the stub to recursive resolver scenario, the authentication requirements are the same as described in DoT {{?RFC7858}} and "Usage Profiles for DNS over TLS and DNS over DTLS"
+For the stub to recursive resolver scenario, the authentication requirements are the same as described in DoT {{?RFC7858}} and "Usage Profiles for DNS over TLS and DNS over DTLS" {{!RFC8310}}.
-{{!RFC8310}}.
 There is no need to authenticate the client's identity in either scenario.

+For zone transfer, the requirements are the same as described in
+{{!I-D.ietf-dprive-xfr-over-tls}}.

+For the recursive resolver to authoritative nameserver scenario, authentication requirements are unspecified at the time of writing and are the subject on ongoing work in the DPRIVE WG.

 ## Fall Back to Other Protocols on Connection Failure

-If the establishment of the DoQ connection fails, clients SHOULD attempt to fall back to DoT and then potentially clear text, as specified in DoT {{?RFC7858}} and
+If the establishment of the DoQ connection fails, clients MAY attempt to fall back to DoT and then potentially clear text, as specified in DoT
-"Usage Profiles for DNS over TLS and DNS over DTLS"
+{{?RFC7858}} and "Usage Profiles for DNS over TLS and DNS over DTLS"
 {{!RFC8310}}, depending on their privacy profile.

 DNS clients SHOULD remember server IP addresses that don't support DoQ, including timeouts, connection refusals, and QUIC handshake failures, and not request DoQ from them for a reasonable period (such as one hour per server).
 DNS clients following an out-of-band key-pinned privacy profile ({{?RFC7858}}) MAY be more aggressive about retrying DoQ connection failures.

 ## Address Validation

-Section 8 of the QUIC transport specification {{!I-D.ietf-quic-transport}} defines Address Validation procedures to avoid servers being used in address amplification attacks.
+Section 8 of the QUIC transport specification {{!RFC9000}} defines Address Validation procedures to avoid servers being used in address amplification attacks.
 DoQ implementations MUST conform to this specification, which limits the worst case amplification to a factor 3.

-DoQ implementations SHOULD consider configuring servers to use the Address Validation using Retry Packets procedure defined in section 8.1.2 of the QUIC transport specification {{!I-D.ietf-quic-transport}}).
-This procedure imposes a 1-RTT delay for verifying the return routability of the source address of a client, similar to the DNS Cookies mechanism
+DoQ implementations SHOULD consider configuring servers to use the Address Validation using Retry Packets procedure defined in section 8.1.2 of the QUIC transport specification {{!RFC9000}}).
+This procedure imposes a 1-RTT delay for verifying the return routability of the source address of a client, similar to the DNS Cookies mechanism {{!RFC7873}}.
-{{!RFC7873}}.

-DoQ implementations that configure Address Validation using Retry Packets SHOULD implement the Address Validation for Future Connections procedure defined in section 8.1.3 of the QUIC transport specification {{!I-D.ietf-quic-transport}}).
+DoQ implementations that configure Address Validation using Retry Packets SHOULD implement the Address Validation for Future Connections procedure defined in section 8.1.3 of the QUIC transport specification {{!RFC9000}}).
 This defines how servers can send NEW TOKEN frames to clients after the client address is validated, in order to avoid the 1-RTT penalty during subsequent connections by the client from the same address.

-## DNS Message IDs

-When sending queries over a QUIC connection, the DNS Message ID MUST be set to zero.

 ## Padding {#padding}

-There are mechanisms specified for padding individual DNS messages in "The EDNS(0) Padding Option" {{?RFC7830}} and for padding within QUIC packets (see Section 8.6 of the QUIC transport specification {{!I-D.ietf-quic-transport}}).
+There are mechanisms specified for padding individual DNS messages in "The EDNS(0) Padding Option" {{?RFC7830}} and for padding within QUIC packets (see Section 8.6 of the QUIC transport specification {{!RFC9000}}).

 Implementations SHOULD NOT use DNS options for padding individual DNS messages, because QUIC transport MAY transmit multiple STREAM frames containing separate DNS messages in a single QUIC packet.
 Instead, implementations SHOULD use QUIC PADDING frames to align the packet length to a small set of fixed sizes, aligned with the recommendations of the "Padding Policies for Extension Mechanisms for DNS (EDNS(0))" {{?RFC8467}}.

 ## Connection Handling

-"DNS Transport over TCP - Implementation
-Requirements" {{?RFC7766}} provides updated guidance on DNS over TCP, some of which is applicable to DoQ.
+"DNS Transport over TCP - Implementation Requirements" {{?RFC7766}} provides updated guidance on DNS over TCP, some of which is applicable to DoQ.
 This section attempts to specify which and how those considerations apply to DoQ.

 ### Connection Reuse

-Historic implementations of DNS stub resolvers are known to open and close TCP connections for each DNS query.
+Historic implementations of DNS clients are known to open and close TCP connections for each DNS query.
 To avoid excess QUIC connections, each with a single query, clients SHOULD reuse a single QUIC connection to the recursive resolver.

 In order to achieve performance on par with UDP, DNS clients SHOULD send their queries concurrently over the QUIC streams on a QUIC connection.
-That is, when a DNS client
-sends multiple queries to a server over a QUIC connection, it SHOULD NOT wait for an outstanding reply before sending the next query.
+That is, when a DNS client sends multiple queries to a server over a QUIC connection, it SHOULD NOT wait for an outstanding reply before sending the next query.

 ### Resource Management and Idle Timeout Values

 Proper management of established and idle connections is important to the healthy operation of a DNS server.
-An implementation of DoQ SHOULD follow best practices similar to those specified for DNS over TCP
-{{?RFC7766}}, in particular with regard to:
+An implementation of DoQ SHOULD follow best practices similar to those specified for DNS over TCP {{?RFC7766}}, in particular with regard to:

 * Concurrent Connections (Section 6.2.2)
 * Security Considerations (Section 10)